Home Warranty Refrigerator Coverage: Complete Guide to What's Covered

 Pincher's Pro Tip

 Always ask for a cash-out option.
-Some providers like American Home Shield offer a cash settlement instead of a direct replacement.
+Providers like American Home Shield will sometimes offer a cash settlement (calculated at their wholesale replacement cost) instead of a direct replacement.
 This gives you the flexibility to put the money toward the exact model you want rather than accepting a generic substitute.

 Learn more about how home warranty companies decide to repair or replace appliances so you know what to expect going in.